Police release ‘unedited’ video after parents claim kids were abused by police

 Hot Springs, Arkansas – After the parents of four teenage girls accused a Hot Springs (AR) police officer of assault and released a partial cell phone video, the agency responded with the full, edited video.

-The media initially reported that a police officer grabbed the neck of a teenager in an effort to force her to pick up a can and a family attorney demanded that the officer be fired.
+The media initially reported that a police officer grabbed the neck of a teenager in an effort to force her to pick up a can.
+A family attorney demanded the officer be fired.

 The department responded to those initial reports with the following statement: